Burack Distinguished Lecture Series

 30 Days before the Lecture:

-7. Return the Poster Format Form to Bess.
+7. Return the Poster Format Form to Susan.
 Also, confirm whether or not the lecturer will need a parking permit.
-Bess will send the parking pass directly to the faculty host.
+Susan will send the parking pass directly to the faculty host.

 Three Weeks before the Lecture: